 Disneyland Resort makes for a magical family vacation.
 However, you may have questions or concerns if visiting the theme parks with someone who has special needs.
 Not to worry, frogs!
 You will still have a magical time.
 Disneyland Resort helps guests navigate the challenges of visiting the parks whether you have someone with a chronic illness, a physical disability, an injury, a cognitive disability or autism.
 Today, we're going to cover one of the services the parks offers to those with certain disabilities — Disneyland Disability Access Service (DAS).

 Disneyland Disability Access Service (DAS), Disneyland's disability pass, works to meet park guests’ needs on an individual basis.
+The service helps guests who cannot wait in a standard queue for various reasons.
 We're here to answer some basic questions about DAS and refer you to the right source at Disneyland so they can get you on your way.

 Overview of Disneyland Disability Access Service